Russia-backed Syria regime bears down on key IS town

 The Syrian Democratic Forces (SDF), led by the Kurdish People's Protection Units (YPG), last week launched an operation against Tabqa and a nearby dam from the north of Raqa province.

 But while they remain 60 kilometres (40 miles) north of Tabqa, government forces advanced on Monday, the Syrian Observatory for Human Rights said.

 Regime fighters are now within 24 kilometres (15 miles) of Lake Assad, the key reservoir in the Euphrates Valley contained by the Tabqa Dam, said the Britain-based Observatory.

-Observatory head Rami Abdel Rahman said regime forces were "reinforcing their positions" south of the town, and are less than 25 kilometres from Tabqa airport.
+Observatory head Rami Abdel Rahman said regime forces were "reinforcing their positions" south of the town.

 Russia last month floated a proposal for joint air strikes with the US against jihadists in Syria, but this was swiftly rejected.